+Characteristics respondent

-Characteristics respondent Table 1 shows that of the 34 subjects, 61.8% were female and 38.2% were male.
+Table 1 shows that of the 34 subjects, 61.8% were female and 38.2% were male.
 The number of respondents based on age was the highest in the range of 61-67 years old (29.4%) and the least in the age range of 75-81 years old (2.9%).
-Table 1 shows that the nutritional status of respondent is 67.6% (normal), 17.6% (overweight), and 14.7% (obese).
+For the nutritional status, 67.6% of respondents with normal nutritional status, 17.6% of respondents with overweight, and 14.7% of respondents with obese.
 Based on education level, most respondents have a high school education level of 32.4% and the least 2.9% of an associate degree (D-III) graduates.
 Distribution by occupation shows that the most significant percentage was household workers at 44.1%, and the lowest percentage was traders and fishermen at 2.9% each.